• Residence & Occupation Permits

 The Ultimate Guide to Retiring in Mauritius

-Retiring in Mauritius has become one of the most attractive lifestyle moves for South Africans, Europeans, and international retirees seeking a safe, financially stable, and beautiful place to enjoy their next chapter.
-With its warm climate, favourable tax policies, and world-class standard of living, Mauritius offers far more than a tropical escape — it provides long-term security, peace of mind, and a welcoming expat community.
+Retiring in Mauritius has become one of the most attractive lifestyle choices for South Africans, Europeans, and international retirees seeking stability, security, and a high quality of life.
+With its warm climate, favourable tax framework, modern infrastructure, and welcoming expat community, Mauritius offers far more than a tropical escape — it provides long-term peace of mind and financial certainty.

 3122fda3-d4b2-4444-b778-c18351b1761f.jpg